f-techs/ReactJS-TodoList-App/README.md

 2. checking todo items to mark them complete
 3. showing completed, active and all todos
 4. searching a todo
-Techniques, hooks and methods used:
+   # Techniques, hooks and methods used:
-1. I applied conditional rendering by rendering different states of my data
+i.
+I applied conditional rendering by rendering different states of my data ii.
+Used props iii.
+Used css module styling iv.
+Used useReducer Hook
-2. Used props
-3. Used css module styling
-4. Used useReducer Hook
-5. Used useRef and forwardRef
-6. Used React Portal for proper semantic arrangement of HTML elements
+v.
+Used useRef and forwardRef vi.
+Used React Portal for proper semantic arrangement of HTML elements